jostosh/py-gen-ml/docs/guides/defining_yaml_files.md

     activation: relu
 ```

-### Using indices in lists
+### 📊 Using Indices in Lists

-You can use indices in lists to reference specific elements in the list.
+Need to reference specific elements in a list?
+No problem!
+You can use indices like this:

 ```yaml linenums="1" hl_lines="7"
 # configs/base/default.yaml